adiehl96/Network-Science-Datasets/HighSchool/README.md

 The current version of the dataset called [HighSchool.csv](./HighSchool.csv) has been found on the website of James Robert Lloyd, embedded in the [source code](https://jamesrobertlloyd.com/assets/BasicRFM.tar.gz) for a publication by [Lloyd et al. (2012)](https://proceedings.neurips.cc/paper/2012/hash/df6c9756b2334cc5008c115486124bfe-Abstract.html)

+An older version of the same dataset has been found in the R package "eigenmodel" that Peter Hoff has kept up to date.
+The column and row names seem to indicate the indices of the subjects befor subsampling, but again no further information is given on how this process took place.
+The eigenmodel package can be found on [cran](https://cran.r-project.org/web/packages/eigenmodel/index.html) and a backup of one such version can be found on Peter Hoffs [github](https://github.com/pdhoff/eigenmodel/blob/master/data/YX_Friend.rda).

 ## Note!
 The name used for this network has been changed from HighSchool to Friendship in at least one publication.
 ## Appearance in Literature